iron-software/IronPdfJava.Examples/examples/pdf-compression/README.md

 ***Based on <https://ironpdf.com/examples/pdf-compression/>***

-IronPDF offers a feature to decrease the PDF file sizes by compressing embedded images through the `PdfDocument` class's `compressImages` method.
-This technique is particularly beneficial for reducing the space needed on storage devices and minimizing data transfer costs when sending PDFs over email or other data transmission modes.
+IronPDF offers functionality to optimize PDF file sizes by minimizing the dimensions of embedded images.
+Developers can leverage the `PdfDocument` class and its `compressImages` method to effectively reduce the PDF size, specifically when dealing with large images and graphics.
+This capability significantly saves on storage, expedites file transmission, and cuts associated costs when sharing PDFs via email or other media.

 ```java
 PdfDocument compressImages(int quality);
 ```

-The `compressImages` method takes an integer parameter, ranging from 0 to 100, specifying the preferred quality percentage for the embedded images.
-This method works under principles similar to those used in optimizing JPEG files where a value of 100 implies no quality loss, preserving the images in their original state.
-Conversely, lower values mean a greater reduction in image quality.
+The `compressImages` method takes an integer parameter between 0 and 100, representing the desired quality percentage of the images after compression.
+This approach mirrors the compression techniques used for lossy image formats such as JPEG.
+A parameter value of 100 means no quality loss—preserving images in their original form—whereas a lower value indicates a higher level of compression.

-An example from the IronPDF image compression tutorial showcases the creation of two PDFs from a single source file by employing varying degrees of image compression.
-For instance, a compression setting of less than 70 (see line 9) will typically result in a PDF with significantly reduced image quality but notably smaller file size.
-On the other hand, a setting of 90, as used on line 14, produces a PDF where the image quality is higher, but the reduction in file size is less drastic.
+In a coding example from IronPDF's documentation on image compression, two distinct PDFs are generated from one source file but with differing quality settings for image compression.
+In the example, a lower quality setting (below 70, as shown in line 9 of the code example), results in significantly reduced image quality but also achieves much smaller file sizes.
+Conversely, a setting of 90% (as seen in line 14) maintains higher image quality but reduces file sizes to a lesser extent.

-Determining the optimal quality setting demands some trials, as the best value depends on balancing the necessity for acceptable image quality against the need for file size reduction.
-Adjusting this setting allows developers to tailor the compression to fit specific needs and constraints.
+Determining the best quality setting involves a balance between file size and image clarity and may require some trial and error to optimize based on specific needs.